 - 3.4 If Full Council resolve to undertake the CGR in January 2026 (with the CGR process commencing in February 2026), it is estimated that final recommendations and the Reorganisation Order can be made by September 2026, and that the new Town Council could be established in May 2027. - 3.5 Attached at Appendix 1 are the draft Terms of Reference (ToR) for King's Lynn, under which the CGR would be undertaken.
-The terms of reference specify the area under review and set out the matters on which the review is to focus.
-The Electoral Arrangements Committee are asked to endorse the draft ToR, pending Full Council consideration and decision. - 3.6 If commencement of a CGR is approved by Full Council, we are required under section 79 of the LGPIHA 2007 to notify Norfolk County Council of our intentions to undertake the review and the agreed Terms of Reference.
+The terms of reference specify the area under review and set out the matters on which the review is to focus. - 3.6 If commencement of a CGR is approved by Full Council, we are required under section 79 of the LGPIHA 2007 to notify Norfolk County Council of our intentions to undertake the review and the agreed Terms of Reference.
 We should also seek the views of Norfolk County Council at an early stage of the CGR process.